telefonicaid/fiware-glancesync/README.rst

  # user variables are synchronised.
  metadata_set = nid , type, sdc_aware, nid_version

+# When the software asks for the list of images in a region, it gets both the
- # if true, ignore public images of other tenants.
-That is, an image is upload
+# images owned by the tenant and the public images owned by other tenants.
+# If this parameter is true (the default and recommended value), only the
+# images of the tenant are considered.
+This implies than after a synchronisation
- # even when a image with the same name and content exist in the regional
+# can be a new image with the same name than a public image from other user,
- # server, if this image is not owned by the tenant specified in the credential.
+# which may be confusing (indeed, a warning is printed when detected), but usually
- # Usually, it is convenience to set this value to True.
-It some images were
+# it is not convenience to work with images of other tenants.
+A better
- # owned by other tenants, a better option is to change their owner.
+# alternative than putting this parameter to False is to change the owner of
+# the images and not allowing ordinary users to publish the images as public.
+#
+# This value only affects the list of images obtained from the regional
+# servers.
+From master region only the tenant's images are considered.
  only_tenant_images = True

  [master]

+ # This is the only mandatory target: it includes all the regions registered
+ # in the same keystone server than the master region.
+ #
  # credential set: user, base64(password), keystone_url, tenant_name
  # as alternative, options user, password, keystone_url and tenant can be used
  # only with master target, it is possible also to set the credential using